-The Mongolian economy continues to grow at a steady rate based on data from The National Statistics Office of Mongolia ("NSO") - April 2013 edition, with preliminary estimates of annualized nominal first four months of 2013 GDP growth of 7.2%.
-The Mongolian Consumer Price Index increased an annualized 10.4% during the first three months of the year based on data from the NSO.
-This growth is being funded by Foreign Direct Investment inflows to a number of sizable mining projects along with re-investment of earnings from existing projects.
-Outside of the mining sector, the consumer economy is growing at an impressive rate.
+The Mongolian economy continues to grow at a steady rate based on data from The National Statistics Office of Mongolia ("NSO") - July 2013 edition, with estimates of annualized real first half 2013 GDP growth of 11.3%.
+The Mongolian Consumer Price Index increased 8.3% in July compared to the same period last year based on data from the NSO.
+This growth is being funded by Foreign Direct Investment inflows to a number of sizable mining projects along with re-investment of earnings from existing projects, and a general increase in the consumer sector of the Mongolian economy.

 MGG has been a beneficiary of these trends in both its property and insurance operations.
-In its property operation, the property portfolio has continued to increase in value.
-This increase in market value is caused by higher market rents.
+In its property operation, Management believes that market rents will continue to increase, which is expected to drive an increase in the value of the Company's property portfolio.